 Use Diceware If You Are Human

 Of course techies are also human but this is a very non-technical approach.
 I like it very much.
-Diceware means rolling five dice six times and picking the correspondent six words from a list.
-The passphrase will consist of these six words separated by spaces.
+Diceware means rolling five dice and picking the corresponding word from a list using the five-digit number.
+The passphrase should consist of at least six words separated by spaces or another character like a hyphen.
 There are lists for English and other languages.

-Passphrases created with dice are safe because even though the word lists are known the choosing of the words from these lists are completely random.
+Passphrases created with dice are safe because even though the word lists are known the chosen words from these lists are completely picked by random.
 A random passphrase of the same length would have more strength but the whole point of diceware is having safe and memorable passphrases.

-Passphrases made from dice can be remembered quite easily.
+Passphrases made by dice can be remembered quite easily.
 You should use these for those passphrase which you cannot store in a safe password manager.
-Like the passphrase for manager itself.
+Like the passphrase for the manager itself.

-For everything else you should use a password manager and use one distinct random passphrase for every account and store it in your manager exclusively.
+For everything else you should use a password manager and use a distinct random passphrase for every account and store it in your manager exclusively.